Laws of the Game (association football): 1863 rules

 At its meeting on 8 December 1863, the FA agreed that, as reported in Bell's Life in London, John Lillywhite would publish the Laws.
-The first game to be played under the new rules was a 0–0 draw between Barnes and Richmond.
+The first game to be played under the new rules occurred eleven days later between Barnes and Richmond.

 Adoption of the laws was not universal among English football clubs.
 The Sheffield Rules continued to be used by many.
-Additionally, in preference of a more physical game with greater emphasis on handling of the ball, several decided against being part of the FA in its early years and would later form the Rugby Football Union in 1871.
+Additionally, in preference for hacking as well as handling of the ball, several clubs, such as Blackheath, decided against being part of the FA in its early years and would later form the Rugby Football Union in 1871.

 IFAB created

 Minor variations between the rules used in England (the jurisdiction of the Football Association) and the other Home Nations of the United Kingdom – Scotland, Wales and Ireland – led to the creation of the International Football Association Board to oversee the rules for all the home nations.
 Their first meeting was in 1886.
 Before this, teams from different countries had to agree to which country's rules were used before playing.